openmv/openmv-doc/docs/_sources/library/omv.sensor.rst.txt

       fixed by firmware.
 The stack then grows down until it hits the heap.
       Next, frame buffers are stored in a secondary memory region.
 Memory is liad out with the main frame buffer on the bottom and the frame buffer stack on the top.
-When `sensor.snapshot()` is called it fills the frame bufer from the bottom.
+When `sensor.snapshot()` is called it fills the frame buffer from the bottom.
 The frame buffer stack is then able to use whatever is left over.
-This memory allocation method is extremely efficent for computer vision on microcontrollers.
+This memory allocation method is extremely efficient for computer vision on microcontrollers.

 .. function:: set_pixformat(pixformat:int) -> None